Tabishahmad/JetpackCompose/README.md

 In this Example you will find how to create splash screen in jetpack compose , Also you will know how you will navigated in JC , How to create TOP and Bottom Bar

-Change branch splash_screen from main
+Change branch Splash_Screen_JC from main